Axway/platform-management-docs/content/en/docs/management_guide/managing_accounts/managing_account_settings.md

 weight: 40
 date: 2021-08-12
 ---
-The **Settings** view enables you to manage your organization account settings.
+Select **Settings** from the Account left navigation menu.
+The *Settings* view enables you to manage your organization account settings.
 You can configure the following settings:

 * Select your organization account theme (Light, Dark, or Match OS)
 * Expand or minimize side-bar menus